 Once the legal right to explore a property has been acquired, costs directly related to exploration and evaluation expenditures ("E&E") are recognized and capitalized, in addition to the acquisition costs.
 These direct expenditures include such costs as materials used, surveying costs, drilling costs, payments made to contractors and depreciation on plant and equipment during the exploration phase.
-Costs not directly attributable to exploration and evaluation activities are expensed in the period in which they occur.
+Costs not directly attributable to exploration and evaluation activities on a property in which the Corporation has an interest are expensed in the period in which they occur.